henrikstengaard/hstwb-installer/README.md

 When HstWB Installer is done, the image is ready to run in an emulator or on a real Amiga.

 ### Build self install mode

+Build self install mode builds an image that can install Workbench from floppies or adf, Kickstart roms and configured packages.
+A self install image is independent from HstWB Installer and can be run in an emulator or real Amiga with Kickstart 3.1.

 Running HstWB Installer in build self install mode does the following: